 Institutional Biological Safety Committee:

 The Institutional Biological Safety Committee (IBC) was originally established in order to conform to National Institute of Health (NIH) guidelines.
 The IBC is now involved in the oversight of all projects involving infectious agents and recombinant DNA.
 The responsibilities of the IBC are: to review the use of Risk Groups (RG), including RG 1 and RG 2 biohazardous agents; to review and approve the use of RG 3 agents; to select agents and recombinant DNA; to review the Biological Safety Program annually to determine if the program is effective and compliant with regulations; to advise the Institutional Biological Safety Officer (IBSO) and support the biological safety program; to assist the IBSO with enforcement of regulations and guidelines; and to advise the Vice President for Research.

 IBC Meeting and Deadline Schedule:

 Meetings of the IBC are scheduled on the first Tuesday of the month, unless otherwise arranged

-For information on the required training, contact Darren Moss, Biological Safety Manager, at 348-7173.
+For information on the required training, contact Cynthia Rodenburg, Biological Safety Officer, at 348-5941.

 Click here to schedule a training session.